 The Alaska Department of Fish and Game began offering big game harvest permits for auction or raffle in 1997.
 Since then, over 40 different nonprofit organizations have participated in the program, generating over a million dollars for state wildlife management projects.
 The funding generated by the program is deposited, along with all other hunting license and tag fees, into the Fish and Game Fund.
 The Fish and Game Fund is used as match to the federal Pittman-Robertson Wildlife Restoration program.
 Auction revenue leverages more funding, largely for big game projects.

-Alaska offers two different types of Governor's permit programs: big game, Delta bison, and Etolin elk.
+Alaska offers two different types of Governor's permit programs: big game and partnership.
 The rules governing which organizations are eligible to participate, the species and number of permits that are available, and disbursement of the proceeds differ for each program and are described below.

 Under AS 16.05.343(c), any nonprofit organization dedicated to fish and game law enforcement, management of hunted game species, or use of game populations for hunting may apply to auction a big game permit.
 Big game species include Dall sheep, bison, musk ox, brown or grizzly bear, moose, caribou, wolf, mountain goat, elk, and black bear.
 Up to three permits for Dall sheep, two permits for bison, and four permits for the remaining big game species listed may be auctioned per year under this program.
 An amount equal to administrative costs plus up to 30% of the net proceeds may be retained by the organization; the remainder is used to fund state wildlife management programs.
 A complimentary hunting license and big game tag will be provided to winners of these permits.